-At Skansen, the Autumn Fair is an annual fixture at which you will meet tavern waitresses, stable-lads, farmers and smallholders bringing this year’s produce to market.
+The Autumn Fair is held at Skansen on the last weekend in September each year.
+Tradition claims that Michaelmas fairs used to be held all over Sweden.
+People traded craft wares‚ household necessities and farm animals.
+At Skansen the Autumn Fair is an annual fixture at which you will meet tavern waitresses‚ stable-lads‚ farmers and smallholders bringing this year’s produce to market.
 The fair is organized by Skansen’s Village Institute and it provides a taste of life at a country fair in the old days.

-Skansen’s Autumn Fair takes place on the summer meadow by the Skåne Farmstead.
+Skansen’s Autumn Fair on the summer meadow by the Skåne Farmstead.